A natural dye experiment: black oak leaves

 jenjoycedesign© Cascade 220 Birch 12

-From a ball of worsted weight, I made a beautiful new skein of fine lace weight, then over-dyed into a very personal colorway.
+From a single ball of worsted weight yarn, I made a beautiful new skein of single ply fine lace weight yarn, then over-dyed into a very personal colorway.
 What is the point you might ask?
-The answer for me resonates in the rafters!
 To make something handmade from something commercially made.
 Enough reason in my thinking, and yet there are more reasons (oh, so many more).

 The color selection alone is entirely worth it!
 There are certain commercial yarns that are timeless & very popular, like Cascade 220, easily found in local yarn shops, and have a colossal color selection to add.
 I am a lover of “heathered shades” which means the yarn is spun from blended colors of fleece, not yarn dyed in one color.
 Heathered shades make over-dying that much more interesting for the base colors are already color textured.